How do you react when things don’t go according to plan?

 Sleep is so incredibly important, not just to rest our bodies, but to rejuvenate our minds.
 “Tired” and “cranky” absolutely go hand in hand, avoid waking up on the wrong side of the bed by getting adequate sleep each night.
 Don’t use your bedroom to watch the news or finish up work from the office.
 Instead, make your place of rest a place to relax and escape the day.
 Have a hot cup of tea, take a warm bath, or read a paperback (not an eReader with a back-lit screen that will mess with your circadian rhythms) to help you unwind.

 Practicing a short meditation in times of stress can give you a sense of calm, especially when the situation is one you really have no control over.

-Natalie MacNeil of She Takes on The World has some great videos outlining a simple meditations that will help you let go of stress and feel empowered to mow down your work day.
+Natalie MacNeil of She Takes on The World has some great videos outlining a simple meditation that will help you let go of stress and feel empowered to mow down your workday.

 Turn it Off

 In this age of technology and instant gratification, we must learn to manage our devices.
 The convenience that mobile devices like mobile phones and tablets have added to our lives can actually be a double-edged sword.
 We depend on them so much it seems we can’t live without them.

 This increased accessibility means not only can our loved ones reach us at any time, but so can work.
 If your employer or client legitimately needs to reach you during off hours, make sure you set clear limits on what you are willing to accept during those off hours and stick to your guns!
 Of course, there are emergencies and exceptions, but your personal time is precious.
 While you’re at it, invest some time to learn how to manage your email more efficiently so it doesn’t run you over.

 Always make room for downtime.
 It doesn’t have to be a fancy vacation resort or require travel away from home, just some time for you to mentally get away and re-charge.